Home » Practice Areas » Ophthalmology Malpractice

 According to the Ophthalmic Mutual Insurance Company (OMIC), of 1,613 ophthalmic malpractice claims reviewed over a 7-year period, 223 cases (nearly 14%) involved allegations of diagnostic error.
 Common issues include:

-• Retinal detachment misdiagnosis - The most frequently missed diagnosis in ophthalmology, representing 38% of diagnostic error claims
+• Retinal detachment - Failing to recognize symptoms like floaters, flashes, or a curtain over the vision, leading to delayed treatment and permanent vision loss or blindness.
+This represents the most frequently missed diagnosis in ophthalmology, representing 38% of diagnostic error claims.

 • Damage to surrounding eye structures during surgery